MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/faq.md

 For frequently used pages, pin the app so that it will stay loaded even when you switch to other mail items.

 ## User is not able to configure *Follow this email* button on the top pane in Dynamics 365 App for Outlook.
-This feature will not be available for configuration, if not already available.
+This feature is no longer available for configuration.